Panthers avoid elimination, beat Islanders 3-2 in Game 3 - WHIZ News

 Erik Haula also scored and Sergei Bobrovsky stopped 20 shots.
 The 10th-seeded Panthers trail the best-of-five series 2-1 with Game 4 at the NHL’s Eastern Conference hub city of Toronto on Friday.

 Jean-Gabriel Pageau and Brock Nelson, with 1:27 remaining, scored for the Islanders, the East’s seventh seed.
-Semyon Varlamov stopped 19 shots and made a costly error leading to Hoffman’s go-ahead goal 41 seconds into the third period.
+Semyon Varlamov stopped 19 shots.

+The Panthers put aside their disappointment following a 4-2 loss in Game 2 a day earlier, in which they squandered a pair of one-goal leads, and allowed the Islanders to convert two of seven power-play opportunities.

+On Wednesday, the Panthers were penalized just three times and didn’t allow a power-play goal, with Haula playing a big role by blocking Ryan Pulock’s blast from the point in the second period.

 Boyle made it 3-1 when he corralled a loose puck inside the Islanders zone and snapped a 40-footer inside the left post.

-The Panthers turned the tables on the Islanders by being the more disciplined team a day following a 4-2 loss, in which New York converted two of seven power-play opportunities.
+“I though the whole series we’ve given them some opportunities by being undisciplined.
+And I thought our guys worked hard.
+They worked for each other.
+They played a a simpler game,” Panthers coach Joel Quenneville said.
+“We’ve had better results when we do that type of game, and against an Islander team, that’s the way you’ve got to play if you want to be successful.”

-Florida converted two of five power-play opportunities, and its penalty-killers finished 3 for 3, and snapped an 0-4-2 skid — including regular season — against the Islanders, which dated to a 4-2 win on Nov.
+It was the Islanders’ turn to blame themselves for a loss, which snapped a six-game winning streak — including regular season — over Florida, dating to a 4-2 loss on Nov.
 10, 2018.

+“Obviously we didn’t execute our game plan,” Pageau said.
+“Discipline was in our game plan, and we didn’t do it.
+It’s unfortunate, but we’re still in a good position.”

+The Islanders still have a one-game lead in the series, and history on their side.

 The Panthers are seeking to become just the second team to overcome a 2-0 series deficit in a best-of-five, and first since the Islanders did so over Washington in 1985.
 Otherwise, teams are 56-1 when winning the first two games of the NHL’s best-of-five series overall.